I Wanna Have Your Babies: Critical reception

-"I Wanna Have Your Babies" had a polarizing effect on music critics.
-Channel 4 described it as a "well thought out pop record", and Paul Taylor of the Manchester Evening News said it had a "sing-song melody" and "ragged hip-hop beats".
-Tony Cummings called the song's "R&B pop confection hugely catchy".
-Online magazine Drowned in Sound ridiculed the track, writing that it is "polluting the airwaves with its beyond-banal lyrics."
-The song's music video was also described in the review as "unforgivable".
-The BBC was equally unimpressed with the song, claiming it stole the melody of The Jackson 5 song "I Want You Back".
+"I Wanna Have Your Babies" received mixed reviews from music critics.
+Channel 4 described it as a "well thought out pop record", while Paul Taylor of the Manchester Evening News was appreciative of the song's "sing-song melody" and "ragged hip-hop beats".
+Tony Cummings named the song's "R&B pop confection" as "catchy".
+However, online magazine Drowned in Sound ridiculed the track, writing that it is "polluting the [radio] airwaves with its beyond-banal lyrics."
+The single's music video was described in the review as "unforgivable".
+The BBC was unimpressed with the song as well, claiming it had plagiarised the melody of "I Want You Back" by pop group The Jackson 5.

 Chart performance

 "I Wanna Have Your Babies" was officially solicited to radio in the United Kingdom on 12 March 2007.
 The song was released as a download on 2 April 2007, two weeks before its physical release.
 It debuted on the UK Singles Chart at number 25 on 8 April 2007, on download sales only.
 A week after its physical release the song reached the top 10, rising from number 15 to number seven.
 In Ireland the song debuted at number 36 on the singles chart and peaked at number eight.
 "I Wanna Have Your Babies" proved popular on Irish radio, charting at number 14.
 The single had moderate success in Europe.
 After three weeks on the European Hot 100 Singles chart, the track peaked at number 23.
 The single reached the top 50 in Italy, the Netherlands and Sweden.
 In Australia, the song debuted on the singles chart at number 50 on 21 May 2007.
 The track was more successful on the Physical Singles chart, debuting at number 37.